 - Maintenance – Having done the necessary work to build a foundation in recovery, the person takes steps to prevent relapse and maintain positive behaviors.

-While most research focuses on treatment as a mechanism used to help someone suffering from addiction, a study done by DiClemente in 2007 examined the role of individual characteristics of hope, resiliency, family functioning, and craving in recovery.
+While most research focuses on treatment as a mechanism used to help someone suffering from addiction, a 2013 study examined the role of individual characteristics of hope, resilience, family functioning, and craving in recovery.

-Hope – Hope was measured using the 12 item Herth Hope Index, a series of questions/answers by the participant.
-The higher the hope factor, the stronger the motivation for change.
+Hope – The study revealed that the higher the hope factor, the stronger the motivation for change.

-Family Functioning – This was measured by a 12-item General Functioning subscale of Epstein, Baldwin, and Bishop’s Family Assessment Device.
-A pre- to post-assessment family functioning score was calculated in this study.
-Family systems are affected by addiction; as the person with the substance use disorder goes through treatment, the family system changes as well.
+Family Functioning – Family systems are affected by addiction; as the person with the substance use disorder goes through treatment, the family system changes as well.
+A family with a high level of functioning is better able to support their loved one and each other through the recovery process.

-Craving – The Obsessive-Compulsive Drinking Scale was used to measure craving.
-There is much debate as to whether a person suffering from addiction can control compulsive behavior.
-This scale was used to measure the brain’s propensity for craving the substance of addiction.
+Craving – There is much debate as to whether a person suffering from addiction can control compulsive behavior.
+The study measured the the brain’s propensity for craving the substance of addiction.

 Taking all of the variables into consideration while measuring readiness to change can help individuals to maintain sobriety.
 But, ultimately, if the individual is not ready to change, they will not.
 They will keep repeating the same patterns until they put forth an honest effort to change the patterns that led their lives into destruction.

 Do you have hope, resilience, and readiness to change?
 Contact the Ranch at Dove Tree today to get started on the road to recovery.
 800.218.6727.